-- 8. This is the second of two evidence sessions which the Committee is holding on the Bill.
-Following the session the Committee will consider the evidence heard and prepare a Report which will be submitted to the Heath, Social Care and Sport Committee in December. - 9.
-There will be two panels of witnesses today, as below. - Panel 1 will focus on the impact of the National Care Service Bill on local authorities' workforces.
-Representatives will attend from COSLA, Solace (the Society of Local Authority Chief Executives), Unison, and the Society of Personnel and Development in Scotland. - Panel 2 will hear evidence from the Scottish Government's Minister for Mental Wellbeing and Social Care and Scottish Government officials. - 10.
-Submissions made by witnesses to the Health, Social Care and Sport Committee's call for views on the National Care Service Bill can be viewed at Published responses for National Care Service (Scotland) Bill (Detailed) Scottish Parliament Citizen Space.
+8. This evidence session will focus on the views of people using social care.
+Following the session the Committee will consider the evidence heard during its three evidence sessions and prepare a Report which will be submitted to the Heath, Social Care and Sport Committee in December.

+- 9. There will be two panels of witnesses today, as below. - Panel 1 will comprise Cerebral Palsy Scotland, the Glasgow Disability Alliance, the Granite Care Consortium, and the Scottish Commission for people with learning disabilities. - Panel 2 will comprise Age Scotland, Alzheimer Scotland, and the Health and Social Care Alliance.

+10. Submissions made by witnesses to the Health, Social Care and Sport Committee's call for views on the National Care Service Bill can be viewed at Published responses for National Care Service (Scotland) Bill (Detailed) - Scottish Parliament - Citizen Space.